-Once all final revisions are complete, the student should submit three signed final copies and one electronic copy of the thesis to the Archibald Library for binding and archiving.
-These final copies must be printed professionally or with a laser printer on specialized paper as outlined in the Thesis Format Requirements and Guidelines document.
-None of these copies should be hole-punched.
+Once all final revisions are complete, the student should submit an electronic copy of the thesis to the Archibald Library for binding and archiving.
+The library will facilitate collecting the necessary reader signatures for the signature page.

-The thesis fees include the cost of printing the three copies as arranged by Archibald Library.
+The student is charged all thesis fees, include the cost of printing three copies as arranged by Archibald Library, at the time of course enrolment.